API Reference

 Provider Switching

 Switch providers by changing the subdomain.
-Same API format for OpenAI-compatible providers (OpenAI, Groq, Mistral).
-Anthropic and Google use their native formats.
+OpenAI uses the OpenAI-compatible format; Anthropic and Google use their native formats.
+The roadmap providers (Groq, Mistral, etc.) will accept the OpenAI format once they go live.

 Use Your Existing SDK